CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Task 5: Test your custom Document Intelligence model

+In this task, you will learn how to test your custom Document Intelligence model by submitting test documents to the model and analyzing its predictions for accuracy and performance.

 1. In the **21-custom-form** folder, in the subfolder for your preferred language (**C-Sharp**), expand the **test-model** folder.

 2. Right-click the **test-model** folder and select **open an integrated terminal**.